UPPS 04.05.02 - Tobacco and Smoking Policy

 personal and other vehicles parked on university property.

 Artists or actors who participate in authorized performances that require smoking or the use of another tobacco product as part of artistic productions are exempt from this policy.
+02.03 Participants in academic research projects involving smoking or tobacco products are exempt from this policy if approved by the Institutional Review Board on Human Subjects and the vice president for Research.

 Employees or students who observe tobacco and smoking policy violations should inform the person that the university prohibits the use of all tobacco products and smoking on university property.
 If the violator refuses to adhere to this policy, the observer should then report the violation to the appropriate management official, which may include persons such as supervisors, program coordinators, directors, vice presidents, professors, department chairs, deans, residence hall directors, apartment managers, or the University Police Department (UPD).